 Southwest Airlines recently redesigned its Rapid Rewards program.
-The new Southwest Rapid Rewards program now allows travelers to earn points primarily by multiplying the price of an airline fare by different values (6 for "Wanna Get Away" fares, 10 for "Anytime" fares, and 12 for "Business Select" fares).
+The new Southwest Rapid Rewards program allows travelers to earn points based on the amount of money they spent and class of ticket they buy.
+Points are earned primarily by multiplying the price of an airline fare by different values (6 for "Wanna Get Away" fares, 10 for "Anytime" fares, and 12 for "Business Select" fares).
 Travelers can also earn points through Rapid Rewards partners, and credit cards.
 Redeeming points is also easy--the number of points required for a flight depends on the current fare for the flight.
 The program has unlimited reward seats, no blackout dates, and points that don’t expire.
 Travelers can now also redeem points for international flights.

 Sign up for Southwest Rapid Rewards reward program

 Travelers can earn miles on Mileage Plus by taking flights on United and United Express flights.
 Miles are earned according to the booking class of the flight.
 Miles earned on United and United Express count toward Mileage Plus elite status.
 50% bonus elite status miles are paid first, business or full economy class flights.
 Travelers can also earn points through partner airlines in the Star Alliance network, as well as through many hotel, car, credit card, and retails partners around the world.